Archaeology: Development of archaeological method

 The father of archaeological excavation was William Cunnington (1754–1810).
 He undertook excavations in Wiltshire from around 1798, funded by Sir Richard Colt Hoare.
 Cunnington made meticulous recordings of Neolithic and Bronze Age barrows, and the terms he used to categorize and describe them are still used by archaeologists today.
+Future U.S. President Thomas Jefferson also did his own excavations in 1784 using the trench method, on several Native American burial mounds in Virginia.
+His excavations were prompted by the "Moundbuilders" question; however, his careful methods led him to admit he saw no reason why ancestors of the Native Americans of his time could not have raised those mounds.

 One of the major achievements of 19th-century archaeology was the development of stratigraphy.
-The idea of overlapping strata tracing back to successive periods was borrowed from the new geological and paleontological work of scholars like William Smith, James Hutton and Charles Lyell.
-The application of stratigraphy to archaeology first took place with the excavations of prehistorical and Bronze Age sites.
+The idea of overlapping strata tracing back to successive periods was borrowed from the new geological and palaeontological work of scholars like William Smith, James Hutton and Charles Lyell.
+The systematic application of stratigraphy to archaeology first took place with the excavations of prehistorical and Bronze Age sites.
 In the third and fourth decades of the 19th century, archaeologists like Jacques Boucher de Perthes and Christian Jürgensen Thomsen began to put the artifacts they had found in chronological order.

-A major figure in the development of archaeology into a rigorous science was the army officer and ethnologist, Augustus Pitt Rivers, who began excavations on his land in England in the 1880s.
-His approach was highly methodical by the standards of the time, and he is widely regarded as the first scientific archaeologist.
-He arranged his artifacts by type or "typologically, and within types by date or "chronologically".
+A major figure in the development of archaeology into a rigorous science was army officer and ethnologist Augustus Pitt Rivers, who began excavations on his land in England in the 1880s.
+Highly methodical by the standards of the time, he is widely regarded as the first scientific archaeologist.
+He arranged his artifacts by type or "Typology (archaeology)", and within types chronologically.
 This style of arrangement, designed to highlight the evolutionary trends in human artifacts, was of enormous significance for the accurate dating of the objects.
 His most important methodological innovation was his insistence that all artifacts, not just beautiful or unique ones, be collected and catalogued.